Web framework: Client-side

+Capabilities and Trade-offs in Modern Frameworks

+JavaScript-based web application frameworks, such as React and Vue, provide extensive capabilities but come with associated trade-offs.
+These frameworks often extend or enhance features available through native web technologies, such as routing, component-based development, and state management.
+While native web standards, including Web Components, modern JavaScript APIs like Fetch and ES Modules, and browser capabilities like Shadow DOM, have advanced significantly, frameworks remain widely used for their ability to enhance developer productivity, offer structured patterns for large-scale applications, simplify handling edge cases, and provide tools for performance optimization.

+Frameworks can introduce abstraction layers that may contribute to performance overhead, larger bundle sizes, and increased complexity.
+Modern frameworks, such as React 18 and Vue 3, address these challenges with features like concurrent rendering, tree-shaking, and selective hydration.
+While these advancements improve rendering efficiency and resource management, their benefits depend on the specific application and implementation context.
+Lightweight frameworks, such as Svelte and Preact, take different architectural approaches, with Svelte eliminating the virtual DOM entirely in favor of compiling components to efficient JavaScript code, and Preact offering a minimal, compatible alternative to React.
+Framework choice depends on an application’s requirements, including the team’s expertise, performance goals, and development priorities.

+A newer category of web frameworks, including enhance.dev, Astro, and Fresh, leverages native web standards while minimizing abstractions and development tooling.
+These solutions emphasize progressive enhancement, server-side rendering, and optimizing performance.
+Astro renders static HTML by default while hydrating only interactive parts.
+Fresh focuses on server-side rendering with zero runtime overhead.
+Enhance.dev prioritizes progressive enhancement patterns using Web Components.
+While these tools reduce reliance on client-side JavaScript by shifting logic to build-time or server-side execution, they still use JavaScript where necessary for interactivity.
+This approach makes them particularly suitable for performance-critical and content-focused applications.

 Features

 Frameworks typically set the control flow of a program and allow the user of the framework to "hook into" that flow by exposing various events.
 This "inversion of control" design pattern is considered to be a defining principle of a framework, and benefits the code by enforcing a common flow for a team which everyone can customize in similar ways.
 For example, some popular "microframeworks" such as Ruby's Sinatra (which inspired Express.js) allow for "middleware" hooks prior to and after HTTP requests.
 These middleware functions can be anything, and allow the user to define logging, authentication and session management, and redirecting.

 Web template system

 Caching

 Web caching is the caching of web documents in order to reduce bandwidth usage, server load, and perceived "lag".
 A web cache stores copies of documents passing through it; subsequent requests may be satisfied from the cache if certain conditions are met.
 Some application frameworks provide mechanisms for caching documents and bypassing various stages of the page's preparation, such as database access or template interpretation.